 If you’re on social media as much as I am, you’ve probably seen more posts about air fryers than you know what to do with.
 If you still aren’t sure what an air fryer is, check out this article where we share the important details.
 If you already know what they are, you’re probably wondering if an air fryer is right for your kitchen.
 With so many people raving about this appliance, it must be a powerful cooking tool.

 But like anything else in this world, it all comes down to a matter of preference.
 What could be a positive for one person might be a negative to another.
-To that end, we’ve decided to make a list of what we believe are the pros and cons of cooking with an air fryer to shed some light on this new kitchen trend and help you to make a more informed purchase decision.
+To that end, we’ve decided to make a list of what we believe are the pros and cons of cooking with an air fryer to shed some light on this new kitchen trend and help you make a more informed purchase decision.

-The Pros of using an Air Fryer
+The Pros Of Using An Air Fryer

 There’s a lot to love about this appliance.
 If there weren’t, people wouldn’t be grabbing them off the shelves at the rate they’re going.
 Here are some of the air fryer’s best qualities.